pdjr-signalk/pdjr-skplugin-devantech/README.md

 that don't warrant the expense of NMEA 2000 hardware and/or are not easily serviced by the installed NMEA bus.

-It happened that I had to hand a couple of unused multi-channel USB relay devices from the UK company Devantech and I originally wrote something to support these.
-When Devantech released their DS series of wireless and wired Ethernet relay modules they kindly supplied a prototype device which allowed the development of support for this product range.
+When Devantech released their DS series of wireless and wired Ethernet relay modules they kindly supplied a prototype device which allowed the development of this plugin.

-Out of the box, the Devantech devices are somewhat limited in their status reporting ability, but it is a trivial matter to tweak the open-source firmware to correct this issue.
+Out of the box, the Devantech devices are somewhat limited in their status reporting capability and the plugin includes a firmware tweak that improves this issue.

 Devantech Ltd\
 Maurice Gaymer Road\